wliang6/ChatEngine/README.md

 Experience gained:
-Installation of DTP
+Installation of DTP,
-Download Apache Derby
+Download Apache Derby,
-Developing Java Web Application
+Developing Java Web Application,
-Servlets, JSPs, Get, Post
+Servlets, JSPs, Get, Post,
-Connecting database information into Java program Configuration
+Connecting database information into Java program, Configuration,
-Working with Databases
+Working with Databases,
-Create a new Databases Connection
+Create a new Databases Connection,
-Using SQL Statements
+Using SQL Statements,
-Maintaining data in a table
+Maintaining data in a table,